bitfocus/companion-module-imimot-mitti/HELP.md

 ## Mitti
-Sends OSC commands to port 51000.

 In Mitti > Preferences... > OSC/UDP Controls, make sure "Enabled" is selected.
+Once enabled, this module sends OSC commands to port 51000 to the IP in the configuration settings.
 ![Mitti](images/mitti.jpg?raw=true "Mitti")

 **Available Actions**